 Catch basins are storm grates found along the side of the road or occasionally in backyards.
 They allow rain water and snow melt to enter the storm sewer system.
 The City of London has almost 29,000 catch basins.
-Although catch basins within the road allowance are maintained by the City of London, it is a good idea to make sure the catch basins in your area have not been blocked with leaves or other debris.
+Although catch basins within the road allowance are maintained by the City of London, it is a good idea to make sure the catch basins in your area have not been blocked with leaves, snow/ ice or other debris.
 When leaves and debris cover the catch basin(s), the water on the road has nowhere to escape and can cause increased ponding on the streets or even make its way onto private property such as the front lawn.

 Curb Inlet Catch Basins (CICB)